-6.Exercise helps joints work better.
-Low-impact exercise, such as swimming or cycling, will strengthen your joints and increase their range of motion.
+6.Exercise helps your joints work better.
+Keep limber and start with stretching.
+Try a "low-impact" workout like swimming or cycling.
+It will make your joints stronger and increase their range of motion.
 A physical therapist can show you exercises to strengthen the muscles that support your knees or hips.
-Stronger muscles can help your joints and reduce the stress they feel during everyday activities, too.
+That will help reduce the stress on your joints during everyday activities, too.